referefref/honeydet/README.md

     	Number of concurrent threads (default 1)
   -timeout int
-    	Connection timeout in seconds (default 5) -verbose
+    	Connection timeout in seconds (default 5) -username string
+    	Username for authentication
+  -verbose
     	Enable verbose output
   -webserver
-    	Run as a web server (API and interface) on port 8080
+    	Run as a web server on port 8080
 ```
 ### Examples
 * Scan a single host on port 2822 in verbose mode: